Thanasis-Traitsis/flutter_custom_theme_extension/README.md

 }
 ```

 When you implement this widget in your app, you'll see the theme come to life, automatically adapting to any theme changes you make.
-For now, let's enjoy our beautiful Bulbasaur card that we created with such quality code.
+For now, let's enjoy our beautiful Bulbasaur card that we created with such quality code. <br>
 <img src="https://github.com/Thanasis-Traitsis/flutter_custom_theme_extension/blob/main/assets/home_screen.png?raw=true" alt="Home Screen" width="300" height="auto">

 ## Conclusion